 - Fort Fisher was declared a National Historic Landmark in 1962.
 It was the first in North Carolina.

 - Afterward, the NC General Assembly appropriated funds to build a visitor center.

-- Today, Fort Fisher is managed by The Division of State Historic Sites, with help from the non-profit Friends of Fort Fisher.
+- Today, the Fort Fisher Museum and Historic Site are managed by The Division of State Historic Sites, with help from the non-profit Friends of Fort Fisher.